Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Customer-Experience.md

 ### Activate

-> The below diagram illustrates the flow of information between Azure and the Azure marketplace SDK client application.
+> The below diagram illustrates the flow of information between Azure and the Azure marketplace Accelerator client application.
 ![Information flow between Azure and Provisioning application](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/media/saas-post-provisioning-api-v2-calls.png)

 On the landing page, review the details presented and click **Activate**